 - A tobacco cessation program featuring one-on-one coaching sessions, resources, and tips

 - Sales of bike helmets, lights, other cycling accessories, pedometers, plus helmets for skiing/snowboarding & skateboarding/rollerblading

 - Free consultations on health-related topics with a professional health educator

 - Orientation presentations and tours of Hall Health Center

 Student volunteer program

 Meet the Staff & Volunteers

-- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle.
+- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle, especially quitting tobacco use.

 Meet the Wellness Resource Center Volunteers